TheBot-Lab/TalkToMeBot/developmentGuide.md

 4. Check your `git status` to see unstaged files.

-5. Add your edited files: `git add path/to/filename.ext` You can also do: `git add .` to add all unstaged files.
-Take care, though, because you can accidentally add files you don't want added.
+5. Add your edited files: `git add path/to/filename.ext`.
 Review your `git status` first.

 6. Commit your edits: `git commit -m "Brief Description of Commit"`.
 Do not add the issue number in the commit message.